MartinMangler/ShapeCalc/README.md

 ## License

-This tool is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This tool is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
-See the `LICENSE` file for details.
+See the [LICENSE](./LICENSE.md) file for details.